Migrating Legacy Applications

 Copied to your clipboard# standalone applicationapplication:hostname: 'customhost'runtimeManifest:packages:application-pkg:license: Apache-2.0actions:count-apples:function: actions/count-apples/index.jsweb: 'yes'annotations:require-adobe-auth: truehooks:post-app-build: 'echo hook'

-Follow this section if your application is a Single Page Application accessed through Experience Cloud UI OR a Custom Processing Profile for AEM Asset Microservices.
+Follow the instructions in this section if your application is a Single-Page Application accessed through Experience Cloud UI or a Custom Processing Profile for AEM Asset Microservices.

 Instructions: